kunikada/key-value-store-api/README.md

 ```

 Response: (Plain text)

 ```
 Item successfully deleted
 ```

 ## Custom Domain Setup

-You can set up a custom domain for your API using the Serverless Framework.
+You can set up a custom domain for your API using SST.
 This allows you to use a more friendly URL instead of the default API Gateway URL.

 ### Prerequisites